0xn4d/nix/README.md

-# nix - a good folder to use in certifications exams
+# nix - a good folder to use in certifications exams (pretty basic tho)

 ### nix.py